openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       ``ConfigParsed`` event can set the variable to trigger the re-parse.
       You must be careful to avoid recursive loops with this functionality.

+   :term:`BB_LOADFACTOR_MAX`
+      Setting this to a value will cause BitBake to check the system load average before executing new tasks.
+If the load average is above the the number of CPUs multipled by this factor, no new task will be started unless there is no task executing.
+A value of "1.5" has been found to work reasonably.
+This is helpful for systems which don't have pressure regulation enabled, which is more granular.
+Pressure values take precedence over loadfactor.

    :term:`BB_LOGCONFIG`
       Specifies the name of a config file that contains the user logging configuration.
 See